 the numerous forest roads that crisscross the area.

-At the top of Kings Hill Pass you will find the Showdown Ski Area.
+At the top of Kings Hill Pass you will find

 A great local ski area, Showdown offers excellent uncrowded skiing.
 If